NewStrangeWorlds/BeAR/docs_src/sections/forward_models.rst

 Secondary eclipse spectrum
 ---------------------------

-This forward model computes the wavelength-dependent secondary eclipse (or occulation) depth :math:`D(\lambda)` of an exoplanet atmosphere, given by
+This forward model computes the wavelength-dependent secondary eclipse (or occultation) depth :math:`D(\lambda)` of an exoplanet atmosphere, given by

 .. math::